kruger813/kk0421/README.md

 This project is written in Java.

 # Tests
 Unit tests for this project can be found in \src\test.
-The required tests from the specification document can be found at \src\test\SpecTests.java
+The required tests from the specification document can be found at \src\test\SpecTest.java

 # How to use?
 You can greate a Checkout object using the following constructor: